Bitcoin-AI/icp-canister-bridge/README.md

 Postconditions
 - The function successfully validates the transaction details and the proof of the transaction.
-- If the transaction is valid, the function pays the `solvePetitionInvoice` and removes the petition from storage.
+- If the transaction is valid, the function pays the `solvePetitionInvoice` sent by user and removes the petition from storage.
 - The function returns a success message indicating that the transaction was valid and the payment was successful, or an error message if the transaction was invalid or the payment failed.

 Normal Flow